This page in Swedish

 Izabel Lind and the sculpture Stream.

-Photo: Freddy Houndekindo och Jesper Mattsson
+Photo: Freddy Houndekindo and Jesper Mattsson

 Thousands of sensors are installed throughout Örebro University.
 Activity measured at a select number of these generates various patterns in the sculpture Stream – an animated portrait of the university constantly evolving.